Enigma1303/QuizApp/README.md

 # QuizApp
-A simple QuizApp with timer and scoring funcationality
+A simple QuizApp with timer and scoring funcationality built with Vanila Javascript,HTML and CSS